Surihix/WhiteBinTools/README.md

 <br>``-?`` or ``-h`` Display the help page
 <br>

-Optionally you can run the app via command prompt for knowing the different commands that you can use with this app.

 <br>* Filelist file and the white bin file or the unpacked folder has to be specified after the game code and the action argument switches.
 <br>* If you want to unpack or repack a single file, then provide the virtual file path of that file after the white bin file or the unpacked folder argument.
 <br>* If you want repack multiple files from the unpacked folder, then provide the unpacked folder as the last argument.